Table of contents

 A cookie is an element of data that a website can send to your browser, which may then store it on your system.
-Cookies allow us to understand who has seen which pages and advertisements, to determine how frequently particular pages are visited and to determine the most popular areas of the Site.
-Non-personal information such as browser type, operating system and domain names, may be collected during visitors' use of the Site and this information may be used by us to measure the number of visitors to the Site.
+Cookies allow us to understand who’s seen which pages and advertisements, to determine how frequently particular pages are visited and to determine the most popular areas of the website.
+Non-personal information such as browser type, operating system and domain names, may be collected during visitors' use of the website and this information may be used by us to measure the number of visitors to the website.

 We use four types of cookies and similar tools across our website to improve its performance and enhance your user experience.

 - First party cookies: we set these cookies and they can only be read by us

 - Persistent cookies: we use persistent cookies which will be saved on your computer for a fixed period (usually one year or longer).
 They won’t be deleted when the browser is closed.
 We use persistent cookies to recognise your device for more than one browsing session

 - Session cookies: we use session cookies which are only stored temporarily during a browsing session and will be deleted from your device when the browser is closed

 - Third party cookies: we use a number of third-party suppliers who also set cookies on our website in order to deliver the services that they are providing.
 These cookies are known as third party cookies.
 If you would like more information about the cookies used by these suppliers, as well as information on how to opt-out, please see individual third-party cookies listed below

 Cookies used on the website and their functions

 The cookies used on the website and their functions are set out in the following table: